tnfssc/tnfssc/RESUME.md

 - **AI Notetaker** | A bot that joins meetings, records them, generates the highlights and summary, and sends them to the user

-  - Puppeteer, NodeJS, Docker, Kubernetes, Whisper, LangChain, FFmpeg
+  - Puppeteer, NodeJS, Docker, Kubernetes, Whisper, LangChain, FFmpeg, Distributed systems

 - **Search** | A search engine for multiple products under the JustCall brand